aminnairi/gouache/README.md

 - It's just HTTP protocol and nothing else
 - Run requests right from your terminal
 - Run all requests from a folder recursively
+- Generate request files in an interactive or programmatic way

 ## 🏃 Installation